 Sometimes, I’ll have students read with me at the same time so they can definitely keep up with the pace.
 Every Friday, I would place a poem up on the doc cam, and students would first listen to me read it, and then they would practice it chorally in a group.
 Finally, we would all read it together as a whole class.
 Students enjoy reading poetry together, and it prevents “singling” students out.
 However, be aware that some students like to just “mouth it” and appear as if they are reading.
 I’ve gotten very good at noticing right away who they are.
 Just move near them, and you’ll be amazed how quickly they start to voice it rather than mouth it.

 5.)
 Whisper Reading.
 When I have students in small groups, I will sometimes sit or stand behind a student and whisper read into their ear what they are reading at the same time aloud.
 This provides a “model” of sorts for students to guide them as they read.
 It’s very similar to reading with a reading tape or program.

 6.)
 Partner Reading.
 Sometimes having students partner up and read together at the same time is very beneficial and a great way for students to practice their fluency.
-I have used students who are are on different levels but close.
+I have used students who are on different levels but close.
 However, I would not suggest using students who are many levels apart, as that will just lead to frustration.

 7.)
 Timed Reading.
 Provide students with practice passages that they can use to partner up with someone and time themselves.
-There are many different practice passages on TpT and Reading A-Z. Do something similar to Super Speed 1000 or 6-Minute Solution, where students practice reading and each time try to move just a bit further down the page.
+There are many different practice passages on TpT and Reading A-Z. Do something similar to Super Speed 1000 or 6-Minute Solution, where students practice reading and each time tries to move just a bit further down the page.